Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Conclusion

 This paper considered the problem of jointly optimizing route planning and shift scheduling for paratransit services.
 These services are vital for individuals who cannot use fixed-route public transit, including those with disabilities.
 Optimizing these services is therefore essential for transit agencies to deliver high-quality service efficiently.

-A Constraint Programming (CP) model was introduced to solve this problem, along with practical guidance to implement the model in Google OR-Tools for real-world use.
-This complements prior work by \cite{lu2024boosting}, which was highly effective but used a complex algorithm that also relies on historical data.
+A CP model was introduced to solve this problem, along with practical guidance to implement the model in Google OR-Tools for real-world use.
+This complements prior work by \cite{lu2024boosting}, which presented a highly effective but technically complex combination of AI and OR that also relies on historical data.
 The new model is significantly easier to implement and provides an inherently practical solution for transportation planners.

-Through a case study in Savannah, Georgia, it was demonstrated that the new approach is competitive with the approach by \citep{lu2024boosting} and is able to come within 1.5\% of the performance of the more complex method.
+Through a case study in Savannah, it was demonstrated that the new approach is competitive with the approach by \cite{lu2024boosting} and is able to come within 1.5\% of the performance of the more complex method.
 Both methods increase the overall service rate of current practice by over 10\%.
 The CP model was shown to be effective both whether driver shifts were provided or determined as part of the optimization.
 It was also found that the CP model may bring value even if the method by \cite{lu2024boosting} is already implemented: running the model as a post-processing step may still increase the number of requests served by up to 3\%.

-Analysis showed that the introduced acceleration technique is critically important to compete with the state of the art.
-It was shown that combining the number of requests and the total working hours in a single objective helps guide the solver towards more time-efficient routes, which in turn allows more requests to be inserted.
-This finding also emphasizes the importance of providing implementation details to support real-world implementation and to ensure practical performance.
+Analysis showed that the introduced acceleration technique is critically important to compete with the approach by \cite{lu2024boosting}.
+Combining the number of requests and the total working hours in a single objective helps guide the solver towards more time-efficient routes, which in turn allows more requests to be inserted.
+This finding provides empirical support for the modeling choice in Section~\ref{sec:acceleration}, rather than treating it as a solver-independent best practice.

 Finally, the paper quantified the value of allowing fully flexible drivers shifts that do not necessarily start at the top of the hour, enabling closer alignment between driver availability and trip demand.
 It is a feature of the CP model that this can be achieved by simply removing some of the constraints.
-This added flexibility yields an additional 5\% improvement in requests served.
+This added flexibility yields an additional 5\% improvement in the number of requests served.
 It also allows the CP model to outperform the algorithm by \cite{lu2024boosting}, for which it is not trivial to offer this kind of flexibility.